Course Title: Bachelor of Arts in Visual Merchandising & Display

 Visual merchandising is the practice in the retail industry of developing floor plans and three-dimensional displays to maximise sales.

 Merchandising is a key element in any successful retail industry.
-This programme has a vital role to play in ensuring a steady supply of suitably qualified graduates who can help Irish retail companies develop this aspect of their business.
+This course has a vital role to play in ensuring a steady supply of suitably qualified graduates who can help Irish retail companies develop this aspect of their business.

 You’ll develop mastery in the theory and strategies of visual merchandising, practical competence in the skills needed for retail display, and an understanding of brand image and consumer behaviour – and be able to operate at a high level in the retail industry.